Workday/canvas-kit/cypress/README.md

 implementation code and specification code.
 Cypress can be used to test any website (ex: workday.com).
 This separation helps to change the mentality of not testing implementation, but defining specifications or acceptance criteria of our components from a user's perspective.

+For more information on why we chose Cypress, visit [Why Cypress?](./WHY_CYPRESS.md)

 ## Running tests